xarray-contrib/xarray-simlab/doc/run_parallel.rst

-   Dask is a versatile library that provides many ways of executing tasks in parallel (i.e., threads vs. processes, single machine vs. distributed environments). xarray-simlab lets you choose which alternative best suits your needs.
+   Dask is a versatile library that provides many ways of executing tasks in parallel (i.e., threads vs. processes, single machine vs. distributed infrastructure). xarray-simlab lets you choose which alternative best suits your needs.
 Beware, however, that not all alternatives are optimal or supported depending on your case.
 More details below.